 |Official Website:||https://ovpr.uconn.edu (Storrs and Regional Campuses)

 https://ovpr.uchc.edu (UConn Health)

-All faculty, staff, and students at the University of Connecticut and all regional campuses, and UConn Health (“University”).
+All faculty, staff, and students involved in the administration of sponsored projects at University of Connecticut and all regional campuses, and UConn Health (“University”).

 ROLES AND RESPONSIBILITIES